isaacngordon/SARA-CS355/README.md

 ---

 ## Current Issues
-- Submenu items not responsive
+- Submenu items not properly responsive
 - Hamburger menu's JS functions are attached at HTMl source instead of with addEventListner()...
 Recieving "TypeError: Cannot read property 'addEventListener' of null at home-script.js:4"...
--
+- Media query changes not working in Safari but okay in Chrome.

 ## TODO://By Wednesday, March 13
 - [x] Home Page